pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ### Error Propagation for Input

-Errors specified in `@throws` on input properties propagate to operations unless explicitly handled with `@handles`.
+Errors specified in `@raises` on input properties propagate to operations unless explicitly handled with `@handles`.
-For example, the following operation automatically includes `InvalidEmailError`, `MissingFieldError`, and `InvalidPasswordError` in its error response types because they are specified in the `CreateUserRequest` model:
+For example, the following operation automatically includes `InvalidEmailError`, `MissingFieldError`, and `InvalidPasswordError` in its error return types because they are specified in the `CreateUserRequest` model:

 ```typespec
 @route("/user")